instructure/instructure-ui/packages/ui-date-time-input/src/DateTimeInput/README.md

 A DateTimeInput component is used to enter a date-time value.
 It is built as a composition of the [DateInput](#DateInput) and [TimeSelect](#TimeSelect) components.

+#### Localization

+The component is localized via its `locale` and `timezone` parameters.
+Both are read from `props`, `context` and from the browser's locale in this priority order. `locale` determines the language and format dates and time are displayed in (e.g. month names, AM/PM or 24-hour format) and the beginning of the week (e.g. Monday in Germany, Sunday in the U.S.) in the dropdown calendar.

+#### Examples

-A DateTimeInput with `column` layout and a default value:
+A DateTimeInput with `columns` layout and a default value:

 ```js
 ---